-The E2 visa allows an individual to enter the United States to work by way of a business investment.
+The E2 visa allows an individual to enter the United States to work by way of business investment.
 The visa petitioner must be in control of the investment while they are in the country.
 It must be remembered that the E2 is a non-immigration visa, meaning the investor cannot permanently stay in the United States, but there is no limit to the number of times the visa can be renewed.
-When the visa is approaching expiration, the investor has three options, the investor may apply for an extension, allowing them to stay for another two-year period; they can apply under a different visa type; or they can return to their home country.
+When the visa is approaching expiration, the investor has three options, the investor may apply for an extension, allowing them to stay for another two-year period; they can apply under a different visa type, or they can return to their home country.

 When applying for an E2 visa, it is vital for the investor to have a business plan which addresses the concerns of the U.S. Citizenship and Immigration Service (USCIS).
-The immigration business plan not only serves as a guide to business performance, but must show the USCIS how the U.S. economy will benefit from the business, primarily through job creation.
+The immigration business plan not only serves as a guide to business performance but must show the USCIS how the U.S. economy will benefit from the business, primarily through job creation.
 In addition, the USCIS needs to see that the investment is placed at risk and that the funds have come from legitimate sources.
 Lastly, and more to the point, it must make it obvious that the E2 applicant is well aware of and uniquely suited to tackle the challenges of the particular business.

 As mentioned above, the E2 visa is a non-immigration visa that allows a foreign investor to come to the United States with the sole purpose of either establishing a new business or purchase an existing business.
-The investor’s home country must be a country which the United States has an existing commerce treaty.
-In order to show their commitment to the stated purpose of investing into a U.S. business, a “substantial amount of capital” must be invested.
+The investor’s home country must be a country in which the United States has an existing commerce treaty.
+In order to show their commitment to the stated purpose of investing in a U.S. business, a “substantial amount of capital” must be invested.
 There is no set amount for what is considered a “substantial amount” of investment but the USCIS defines the amount as:

 Substantial in relation to the total cost needed to purchase an existing business or establish a new one;